Japan's SMFG to halt all new financing of coal-fired power plants

+Sustainable BusinessJapan's SMFG to halt all new financing of coal-fired power plants

-TOKYO (Reuters) - Sumitomo Mitsui Financial Group Inc said on Wednesday it is halting new financing for all coal-fired power plants, becoming the first major Japanese lender to make such a pledge amid increasing pressure on banks to cut coal-based funding.
+Sumitomo Mitsui Financial Group Inc (8316.T) said on Wednesday it is halting new financing for all coal-fired power plants, becoming the first major Japanese lender to make such a pledge amid increasing pressure on banks to cut coal-based funding.

 The move by Japan's second largest bank by assets comes after Prime Minister Yoshihide Suga announced last month that the country aims to nearly double its target for cutting carbon emissions and as governments and companies globally move towards decarbonisation.